marcuslull/MyBackYardAndroidApp/README.md

 backend.
 Since the data model was designed following the real life pattern the frontend app becomes just a visual representation of that.

-The Android application has a single activity that acts as a common space for a single fragment container that is home for the rest of the UI, static service context that can be used by the rest of the app, and central view model data cache which acts to keep API calls to a minimum.
+The Android application has a single activity that acts as a common space for a fragment container that is home for the UI fragments and central view model data cache which acts to keep API calls to a minimum.
 In addition to the fragments dedicated to displaying the model objects I also have an admin fragment which allows for input of an API key and a search fragment from which the user can search for yards, plants, and animals by name.

 ## Screenshots